mergestat/mergestat-lite/README.md

 You can try queries on public git repositories without installing anything at [https://try.askgit.com/](https://try.askgit.com/)

 More in-depth examples and documentation can be found below.
+Also checkout [our newsletter](https://askgit.substack.com) to stay up to date with feature releases and interesting queries and use cases.

 ## Installation